cubanismo/nuon-sdk/README.md

 tools attached later in that thread if you're on Windows and don't want to set up the whole virtual machine or aren't comfortable with Linux command line tools.

+## Acknowledgements

+Many thanks to the VM labs employees for developing the Nuon technology and releasing a public/homebrew SDK for it.

+Special thanks to EdgeConnector and mgarcia for coercing the Nuon authentication tools and signing keys included in this version of the SDK into working again and porting them to Windows.